You can enjoy your favorite foods by lightening the ingredients.

 This article is a simple list of fifteen suggestions to alter your favorite recipes to make them more healthy without losing the tastes you love.

 - Use a healthier sauté.
 A couple of tablespoons of low-sodium beef, chicken, or vegetable broth can be used instead of oil or butter in your stir fry or as the basis for a sauce.
 This method will add a nice flavor to your dish as well as a little moisture.

 - Change your coating.
 Breadcrumbs are packed with fat and carbohydrates.
 These are an unnecessary source of calories in the recipe.
-I use steel cut oats and Bob’s Red Mill High Fiber Cereal.
-No only will it decrease the calories; it will also add fiber.
+I use steel-cut oats and Bob’s Red Mill High Fiber Cereal.
+Not only will it decrease the calories; it will also add fiber.

 - Cut the cream.
-I sometimes enjoy cream based soups and alfredo sauce.
+I sometimes enjoy cream-based soups and alfredo sauce.
 The cream is an essential ingredient, but it can be replaced with fat-free half-and-half.
-It will provide the cream texture without the fat and calorie of cream.
+It will provide a creamy texture without the fat and calorie of cream.
 Evaporated skim milk is another great substitute for cream.

 - Forget full-fat dairy.
 I have replaced full-fat milk with skim in all recipes and my diet.
 I use Fairlife skim because it has more protein and no fat.

 Remove the skin.
 The worst part of the poultry is the skin.
 It is packed with fat.
 In fact, three ounces of chicken breast meat has only 100 calories.
 The skin adds about 50 calories and is almost entirely saturated fat.

 - Increase the low-cal ingredients.
 I add extra vegetables to my dishes.
 By increasing the vegetables, you get more food per serving, and due to the fiber content, it will be more filling without adding a lot of extra fat.